Topics

 Gaining Weight by Intestinal Starvation; What Does It Mean?

-In simple terms, I believe that when all food is fully digested, microscopic particles attached to the villi (or microvilli) of the small intestine detach, which expands the surface area for absorption and boosts absolute absorption ability.
+In simple terms, I believe that when all food is fully digested, microscopic substances attached to the villi (or microvilli) of the small intestine detach themselves, which expands the surface area for absorption and boosts absolute absorption capacity.

 Resistance exercises that target muscles (particularly lifting) accelerate this mechanism beyond its usual rate.